scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 Overview
 --------
+The core abstraction of Sacred is the ``Experiment`` class that needs to be instantiated for each computational experiment.
+It serves as the central hub for defining configuration, functions, and for accessing the other features.
-To adopt Sacred all that is required is to instantiate an ``Experiment`` (its central class) and to decorate a main function to serves as entry-point.
+To adopt Sacred all that is required is to instantiate an ``Experiment`` and to decorate a main function to serves as entry-point.
-A minimal example would thus look like this:
+A minimal example could look like this:

 .. code-block:: python